 We have taken the necessary steps to ensure that we are compliant with the CAN-SPAM Act of 2003.

-Direct Commerce has formally joined the Safe Harbor Program managed by the U.S. Department of Commerce and complies with the U.S. – E.U.
-Safe Harbor framework and the U.S. – Swiss Safe Harbor framework regarding the collection, use, and retention of data from the European Union and Switzerland.
-Direct Commerce has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Direct Commerce’s certification, please visit http://www.export.gov/safeharbor.
+Direct Commerce has formally joined the Privacy Shield Program managed by the U.S. Department of Commerce and complies with the U.S. – E.U.
+Privacy Shield framework, regarding the collection, use, and retention of data from the European Union.
+Direct Commerce has certified that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Privacy Shield program, and to view Direct Commerce’s certification, please visit www.privacyshield.gov/.